xp4xbox/Puffader/readme.md

-# CURRENTLY WORK-IN PROGESS, PLEASE REFRAIN FROM USING CURRENT BUILD

 [![Build status](https://ci.appveyor.com/api/projects/status/5tc6085mmmw6rym8?svg=true)](https://ci.appveyor.com/project/xp4xbox/puffader)
 # Puffader
 Puffader is an opensource, hidden and undetectable keylogger for windows written in Python 2.7 which can also capture screenshots and mouse window clicks.